 '''

 logging {

 debug: off

 to_syslog: yes

+}

 nodelist {

 node {

 name: due

 nodeid: 2

 quorum_votes: 1

 ring0_addr: due

 }

 node {

 name: tre

 nodeid: 3

 quorum_votes: 1

 ring0_addr: tre

 }

 node {

 name: uno

 nodeid: 1

 quorum_votes: 1

 ring0_addr: uno

 }

 }

 quorum {

 provider: corosync_votequorum

+}

 totem {

 cluster_name: testcluster

 config_version: 3

 ip_version: ipv4-6

 secauth: on

+'''

+'''

 version: 2

 interface {

 linknumber: 0

+}

 '''

-ringX_addr actually specifies a corosync link address, the name "ring" is a remnant of older corosync versions that is kept for backwards compatibility.
+ringX_addr actually specifies a corosync link address.
+The name "ring" is a remnant of older corosync versions that is kept for backwards compatibility.

-The first thing you want to do is add the name properties in the node entries if you do not see them already.
+The first thing you want to do is add the name properties in the node entries, if you do not see them already.
 Those must match the node name.

 Then replace all addresses from the ring0_addr properties of all nodes with the new addresses.
 You may use plain IP addresses or hostnames here.
-If you use hostnames ensure that they are resolvable from all nodes. (see also Link Address Types Section 5.7.3)
+If you use hostnames, ensure that they are resolvable from all nodes (see also Link Address Types Section 5.7.3).

-In this example, we want to switch the cluster communication to the 10.10.10.1/25 network.
-So we replace all ring0_addr respectively.
+In this example, we want to switch cluster communication to the 10.10.10.1/25 network, so we change the ring0_addr of each node respectively.

-The exact same procedure can be used to change other ringX_addr values as well, although we recommend to not change multiple addresses at once, to make it easier to recover if something goes wrong.
+The exact same procedure can be used to change other ringX_addr values as well.
+However, we recommend only changing one link address at a time, so that it's easier to recover if something goes wrong.